© Crown copyright 2017

 The Charity Commission’s serious incident reporting regime requires trustees to report serious incidents.
 A serious incident is an adverse event, whether actual or alleged, which results in or risks significant:

-Reporting serious incidents demonstrates that trustees have identified a serious risk to their charity and that they are taking appropriate action to deal with it and protect the charity from further harm.
-As such, it helps the Commission focus its engagement and resources where the risks are highest, and allows us to provide advice at the earliest opportunity.
+The Commission needs to ensure trustees comply with their duties: reporting serious safeguarding incidents demonstrates that trustees have identified a serious risk to their charity and that they are taking appropriate action to deal with it and also protecting the charity from further harm.

-Serious incident reporting also helps the Commission to assess the volume and impact of safeguarding incidents within charities and so to understand the risks facing the sector as a whole.
+The Commission can assess the risk to other charities: serious incident reporting also helps the Commission to assess the volume and impact of safeguarding incidents within charities, to identify trends and so to understand the risks facing the sector as a whole.
 This insight informs the Commission’s approach as regulator, including when to issue advice, guidance or alerts to warn other charities of identified risks and how to manage these.
 Serious incident reporting also enables the Commission to check whether a person who is unsuitable to act as a trustee as a result of safeguarding concerns, is a trustee of another charity.

-The Commission also has a dedicated whistleblowing email address which enables charity employees to report concerns about certain categories of serious wrongdoing, which may include safeguarding issues, at their charity.
+The Commission has a dedicated whistleblowing email address for charity employees and volunteers to report concerns about certain categories of serious wrongdoing, (which may include safeguarding issues), at their charity.
 Further information can be found in the whistleblowing guidance for charity employees.